 Although we would encourage all collaborators to make use of the FCM system for version control, we recognise that they may already have their own preferred systems in place.
 There is no particular problem with this.
 The main requirement is that any proposed changes are provided as a modification relative to the provided distribution.
-The changeset could be provided in the form of a modified project tree or as a patchfile (refer to the man page for the Unix command patch for details).
+The changeset could be provided in the form of a modified project tree or as a patchfile (refer to the later section Exchanging Changesets using Patchfiles for further discussion).
 If the change involves any renaming or removal of files or directories then special instructions should be provided plus a script to perform the changes.

-At the central repository, the changeset should be applied to a branch created from the repository revision which formed the basis of the changeset (possibly making use of the Subversion utility svn_load_dirs.pl).
+At the central repository, the changeset should be applied to a branch created from the repository revision which formed the basis of the changeset (possibly making use of the Subversion utility svn\load\dirs.pl).
 Note that extra care is needed with changesets provided as modified project trees if there are any files in the project which are excluded from the distribution.
 Once imported, the changeset should then undergo any necessary testing or review before being merged into the trunk.